How Fast Do Bowlers Bowl? Cricket Ball Speed and the Fastest Deliveries

 The factor that most observers are interested in is the speed of the ball when it leaves the bowler’s hand.
 There is a second measure, known as speed off the bat and this is the pace recorded when the batsman actually hits the ball.

-Also known as the batted ball speed, this involves a complicated calculation which takes in the pace of the ball, the speed of the bat swing and the mass of the bat.
+Also known as the batted ball speed, this involves a complicated calculation which takes in the pace of the ball, the speed of the bat swing, and the mass of the bat.

 Speeds can be reduced based on the type of bowling.
 Spin will often be slower but swing could also reduce the overall speed of the delivered ball.